Lyme borreliosis disease is a bacterial

 delusions), paranoia, bipolar, tremor, seizures, headaches, light

-and sound sensitivity, macular edema, double or blurry vision with
+and sound sensitivity, macular oedema, double or blurry vision with

 floaters, ear pain, hearing problems, such as buzzing, ringing or